-The WoodSolutions Carbon Calculator, to be released soon, is a practical tool designed to help construction industry stakeholders, including residential builders, architects, engineers, homeowners, and policy makers, understand the carbon impacts of using timber in building projects.
+The WoodSolutions Carbon Calculator is a practical tool designed to help construction industry stakeholders, including residential builders, architects, engineers, homeowners, and policy makers, understand the carbon impacts of using timber in building projects.
 Its core purpose is to quantify the environmental benefits of choosing wood over more carbon-intensive materials.
 By translating timber use into measurable carbon storage and emissions reductions, the calculator supports informed decision-making and highlights timber’s contribution to reducing the built environment’s carbon footprint.

 - First, for a typical residential project, it estimates the carbon impact associated with a defined volume of timber.
-A 2021 Forest and Wood Products Australia (FWPA) study shows that a standard home using around 14 m³ of structural timber (1) captures a substantial amount of carbon.
+A 2021 Forest and Wood Products Australia (FWPA) study shows that a standard home using around 14 m³ of structural timber (Reference 1) captures a substantial amount of carbon.

-- Third, to help communicate these savings in everyday terms, the calculator uses an equivalence based on the average carbon offset from a standard Melbourne–Sydney flight, estimated at 80 kg CO₂e (Climate Active).
-(3)
+- Third, to help communicate these savings in everyday terms, the calculator uses equivalencies based on average carbon offsets from common flights (Climate Active, reference 3).
+For example:

-- Fourth, using national plantation growth data, FWPA calculated that Australia’s plantation estate grows enough structural timber for the average house frame in around two-and-a-half minutes.
-(4)
+Hobart – Sydney: 95 kg CO₂e per one-way flight (~106 flights per home; ~10,581 flights for 100 homes) - Fourth, using national plantation growth data, FWPA calculated that Australia’s plantation estate grows enough structural timber for the average house frame in around two-and-a-half minutes.
+(Reference 4)

 Users can scale up scenarios, such as multiple homes, to understand broader carbon benefits.